zeruth/faqr/README.md

 If you find any issues with a certain guide link etc, create an issue on my fork please with the problem url.

-This app is signed with different keys than the original FAQr, and most likely will not be able to isntall over it.
+This app is signed with different keys than the original FAQr, and most likely will not be able to install over it.
 If you have this problem, uninstall FAQr first,

 ```